 living, breathing, flowering

 crocus blooms, tulips, raindrops, sunshine

 This exercise will go into the Journal section of the Writer’s Notebook.
 If you enjoy writing diamantes, you might decide to write a book of diamantes for your writing project this month.

 Step 3: Writing Project

-For the Writer’s Workshop Poetry project, kids can write a variety of poems that they will combine into a book of poetry that is revised, edited, and illustrated.
+For the Writer’s Workshop Poetry project, kids can even choose to write a variety of poems that they will combine into a book of poetry that is revised, edited, and illustrated.

 Step 4: Evaluating Writing

 Every piece of writing that makes it to publication needs to be shared before an audience and then evaluated.
 Have everyone take turns reading his or her diamante poem aloud (even Mom or Dad!).
 The audience should cheer for the writer and ask curious and positive questions about the writing when appropriate.
 Evaluations should be designed to help the writer grow, not just to create a grade.
 Every Writer’s Workshop unit comes with specific helps for the mentor, including a rubric that is specific to the genre being taught.
 General writing evaluation criteria and strategies are taught to the parent in the Writer’s Workshop Guidebook.